Raw Produce Quality Grading Automation

 It's 2 AM, and your third-shift supervisor is calling about a quality dispute.
 A major retailer claims that 15% of yesterday's shipment doesn't meet grade specifications.
 Your grading crew followed protocol, but now you're facing a $47,000 claim with no concrete data to defend you.

 Sound familiar?
-If you still rely on manual grading, you're not just risking quality disputes.
+If you still rely on manual grading systems, you're not just risking quality disputes.
 Your efficiency, accuracy, and profitability are taking a hit too.

 Gloved workers sorting and handling fresh carrots on a conveyor belt in a food processing facility, ensuring quality grading at every stage.